 Note that 21 U.S.C. § 853 establishes that the government can seize and keep any property and money in a person’s possession that was obtained, directly or indirectly, through a drug offense or any property used to facilitate such an offense.

-If you have been accused of committing a federal drug trafficking crime in Miami, do not hesitate to contact Frank Schwartz, P.A. immediately for legal guidance.
+If you have been accused of committing a federal drug trafficking crime in Miami, do not hesitate to contact the Miami drug trafficking lawyer from Frank Schwartz, P.A. immediately for legal guidance.
 We could argue you were entrapped by law enforcement or there was an illegal search, for instance.
 We understand how serious federal drug crimes are and will handle your federal defense with the attention and tenacity you deserve.

 Frank Schwartz is a Miami attorney who concentrates his legal practice in the area of criminal defense.
 Mr. Schwartz is proud to have established a highly successful and effective criminal defense trial practice in South Florida.